-- In Bihar, Makar Sankranti festival is known as Khichdi.
-On this day, donating urad, rice, gold, woollen clothes, blankets etc. have their own importance.
+- In Bihar, the Makar Sankranti festival is known as Khichdi.
+On this day, donating urad, rice, gold, woollen clothes, blankets, etc. have their own importance.

 - In Maharashtra, all married women donate cotton, oil, and salt to other suhagin or married women on their first Sankrant.

 - In Bengal, there is a tradition of donating til after taking bath on Makar Sankrant.
 A huge fair is also organised every year in Gangasagar.

 - Pongal: On the occasion of Makar Sankranti in Tamil Nadu, this festival is celebrated as Pongal for four days.

 - Kite Festival: In Gujarat, the kite festival is organized on the occasion of Makar Sankranti.

 Therefore, in India, the Makar Sankranti festival has its own importance.
 It is celebrated in various States by different names.
-What is its history, why Makar Sankranti is celebrated every year, etc. is also discussed in the above article.
+So now you may have come to know the history of Makar Sankranti and how is it celebrated.